-We partner with Safe Kids North Carolina, the Drug Enforcement Administration and local law enforcement to collect and safely destroy these drugs during Operation Medicine Drop.
+Local law enforcement in North Carolina partners with Safe Kids North Carolina and the Drug Enforcement Administration to collect and safely destroy these drugs during Operation Medicine Drop.

 Safely disposing of old medications through Operation Medicine Drop events instead of flushing them down the drain prevents chemicals from ending up in the water supply.

-North Carolinians have safely disposed of approximately 61 million total doses at Operation Medicine Drop events since 2009.
+North Carolinians have safely disposed of more than 61 million total doses at Operation Medicine Drop events since 2009.

 Operation Medicine Drop events typically take place statewide in the spring and fall.
 You can sign up to receive email notifications about events in your area.
 Check the calendar to find a drug take back event near you.